Developer(s) – Natsume

 Lifespan – 2/10

-The game can be made to last much longer than a standard playthrough, but for the wrong reasons given the nature of it’s challenge, but one playthrough for experienced players can take merely 20 minutes to complete.
+The game can be made to last much longer than a standard playthrough, but for the wrong reasons given the nature of its challenge, but one playthrough for experienced players can take merely 20 minutes to complete.
 No incentive is offered throughout the game, except for those who may have cared about having the highest score, and may have been in competition with one another.
 There were games released at the time, which would combine elements of both rail-shooting and platforming, such as Robodemons, so to me, this is a classic case of there being limitations in not technological advancement, but developer imagination.

 Storyline – 4/10

 The story involves the Galactic Military’s best fighter, Second Lieutenant Nazal, on a mission to defeat an alien organism called the Parasitis, who has eaten the planet Abadox, and rescue Princess Maria, who has also been consumed by the alien.
 There isn’t a great deal of the story element in the game itself, with the exception of two cutscenes, since the story would most often be detailed within the instruction manual at this time.
-But even so, its essentially just another variation on what the story of Super Mario; the hero defeating the villain to save the damsel in distress.
+But even so, it’s essentially just another variation on what the story of Super Mario; the hero defeating the villain to save the damsel in distress.
 At this point, that entire story arc had already been thoroughly exhausted, but we had games like this to rub salt in the wound, it would seem.

 Originality – 5/10

 The most unique thing about this game is how well the settings stand out from most other games of the time, and even most other games of today.
-In terms of both gameplay and story, however, it doesn’t stand out at all; and if it’s level of challenge can be used as a catalyst to differentiate it from other games, then it would be for entirely the wrong reasons in my opinion.
+In terms of both gameplay and story, however, it doesn’t stand out at all; and if it’s level of challenge can be used as a catalyst to differentiate it from other games, then it would be entirely for the wrong reasons in my opinion.

 Overall, Abadox, whilst having disturbingly well-designed visuals, is far too inaccessible for any one player to derive any entertainment out of it for any extended amount of time.
-It is challenging to the point of it being nigh-on unreasonable, and whilst the conceptual design made me care somewhat about what back-story there might have been given a bit more imagination on the developer’s part, the main story did very little to peek my curiosity.
+It is challenging to the point of it being nigh-on unreasonable, and whilst the conceptual design made me care somewhat about what back-story there might have been given a bit more imagination on the developer’s part, the main story did very little to pique my curiosity.